 The demand for is huge, and the U.S. is one of the largest suppliers in the entire world.
 Nearly 70% of the total global supply of comes from the U.S., but U.S. demand is around 40%.

 Supply is only expected to increase, too. plan to open more doors over the next decade, bringing with them an exponential increase in plasma donations and revenue as well.

 Suffice it to say that if you plan on relying on as a source of income, your chances are good.

 What Are the Qualifications?

-Before your first visit, you’ll need to pass a (very) basic health examination.
+Before your first visit to donate plasma, you’ll need to pass a (very) basic health examination.
 The requirements can change from location to location, but generally speaking, they are as follows:

 - Deemed “good health” by center technicians, including regular